Skip to content

 Australian Cockroaches in Georgia

-These roaches are red-brown to dark brown to black in color with a dark yellow circle on the area directly behind their head (pronotum).
-They also possess yellow streaks on either side of the wings.
-They tend to be about 1.25-1.4 inches in length.
-The juveniles have yellow/white coloration on their bodies at all stages and are more ornate than the other large roaches in Georgia.
-Like other roaches, only adults possess wings and the ability to reproduce.
-They prefer to feed on starchy materials and the more tender parts of plants, with seedlings being at the greatest risk.
-While these roaches may be called ‘Australian’ roaches they are actually thought to have originated in parts of Africa.
-The theory is that they were brought to America on goods and slave transport ships many, many years ago.
+The juveniles of this species are especially unique, with yellow/white coloration on their bodies at all stages and a more ornate appearance than other large roaches in Georgia.
+As with other cockroach species, only adults possess wings and the ability to reproduce.
+Australian cockroaches prefer to feed on starchy materials and the tender parts of plants, with seedlings at a significant risk.
+While they are known as ‘Australian’ roaches, they are believed to have originated in parts of Africa, likely brought to America on goods and slave transport ships many years ago.

 These roaches are not very common throughout all of Georgia, but they can be found in and around homes in South Georgia.
 Populations are particularly bad in Florida.
 Humid areas like greenhouses tend to have a greater abundance of these roaches present.
 They can also be found under the bark of trees, under woodpiles, or in other areas with high moisture content.
 Inside the home, they are found in bathrooms, drains, pipes, and other damp locations.
 They thrive in areas with high humidity and warmer temperatures.